Brenau University: Pearce Auditorium

 In late 1895, a meeting of the Gainesville townspeople discussed the need for a new auditorium.
-Dr. A.W.
-Van Hoose and Dr. Haywood Jefferson Pearce, president of Brenau University from 1893 to 1943, asked the community to lend Brenau US$10,000 without interest for five years for the construction of an auditorium.
+A.W.
+Van Hoose and Haywood Jefferson Pearce, president of Brenau University from 1893 to 1943, asked the community to lend Brenau US$10,000 without interest for five years for the construction of an auditorium.
 The funds were raised in a short period, and the contract for the construction was signed April 1, 1896.

-The auditorium was completed within only a year and dedicated on May 21, 1897, as “the largest of its kind in the South.”
+The auditorium was completed within only a year and dedicated on May 21, 1897, as "the largest of its kind in the South."
 Nearly 67 years later on March 26, the auditorium was dedicated in honor of Pearce.

 In 1978, the building was named to the National Register of Historic Places, along with others on the Brenau campus.
 Three years later, it was closed for renovations, reopening in the spring of 1984.
-“It’s difficult to imagine Brenau University without Pearce Auditorium.
-In fact, it is hard to imagine Gainesville without Pearce Auditorium,” said John W. Jacobs Jr., chairman of the Brenau board of trustees, as he began the centennial observance of the dedication of Pearce Auditorium.
+"It's difficult to imagine Brenau University without Pearce Auditorium.
+In fact, it is hard to imagine Gainesville without Pearce Auditorium," said John W. Jacobs Jr., chairman of the Brenau board of trustees, as he began the centennial observance of the dedication of Pearce Auditorium.

 In addition to its wide usage by such local groups as The Arts Council, the Gainesville Theatre Alliance, the Gainesville Ballet, the Gainesville Symphony Orchestra and others, Pearce Auditorium has been the site of many famous speakers.
 Helen Keller, Will Durant, Ted Shawn, Ruth St. Dennis, Martin Luther King Sr., Letitia Baldrige, Roberta Peters, Williams Warwick, Dan Rather, Jane Fonda and Maria von Trapp, Sally Ride, Dennis Weaver, Mary Matalin and James Carville, Rory Kennedy, and Khaled Hosseini all have spoken or performed in Pearce.
 The Arts Council has welcomed additional guests in recent years as part of its Pearce Series, including the Atlanta Symphony Orchestra, the New York City Opera, the Joffery II Ballet, the Vienna Boys Choir, Ramsey Lewis, Dave Brubeck, Herbie Mann, Chuck Mangione, Steve Allen, and Loretta Switt.